How To Soothe Hand, Foot, and Mouth Disease at Home - Baby Chick

 4. Try Coconut Oil

-You will likely run across using coconut oil when looking for at-home remedies to treat hand, foot, and mouth disease.
-Coconut oil is so popular because it is highly nourishing and can act as an antiseptic.10,11 You can apply it on external sores, such as those on the hands and feet.
+You will likely come across coconut oil when looking for at-home remedies for hand, foot, and mouth disease.
+Coconut oil is so popular because it is highly nourishing and can act as an antiseptic.10,11 You can apply it to external sores, such as those on the hands and feet.

-Some people also “swish” coconut oil in their mouths to help soothe sores.
+Some people also “swish” coconut oil in their mouths to help ease mouth irritation.
 This technique, called oil pulling, is more complex for younger children.
-But it could be an option for older children and adults who contract the virus.12 Coconut oil has been found to have the same antimicrobial properties as chlorhexidine, a solution used to cleanse the skin (including the mouth) of bacteria.2,12
+But it could be an option for older children and adults who contract the virus.12 Some research suggests coconut oil may have antimicrobial properties similar to chlorhexidine, a solution used to cleanse the skin (including the mouth) of bacteria.2,12

 Fever often accompanies hand, foot, and mouth disease, especially at the beginning of the illness.
-And while it is our inclination to treat fevers, research shows that allowing fevers to run their course can help decrease the amount of time we are sick.
-Indeed, fever is one of the immune system’s defenses to rid the body of infection and illness.3
+And while it is our inclination to treat fevers, research shows that allowing fevers to run their course can help shorten the time we are sick.
+Indeed, fever is one of the immune system’s defenses against infection and illness.3

-However, fevers often make children uncomfortable.
+However, fevers often leave children feeling miserable.
 So, it is difficult for parents and caregivers to know when to treat a child’s fever.
 Your child’s pediatrician should offer guidelines on when you should notify them about fevers and when they recommend you treat the fever with medication like acetaminophen.13

-If you are trying to keep your child comfortable while letting the fever run its course, cover their skin with light, soft clothing to keep the immediate chill away from their skin.
-Also, give them a cool cloth on their forehead or the back of their neck.14 Sometimes, adding a drop of essential oil to the cloth, such as lavender or eucalyptus, can be soothing.15 You can also place the clothes in the freezer for a few minutes to get them really chilled.
+If you are trying to keep your child comfortable while letting the fever run its course, cover their skin with light, soft clothing to keep the immediate chill at bay.
+Also, give them a cool cloth on their forehead or the back of their neck.14 Sometimes, adding a drop of essential oil to the cloth, such as lavender or eucalyptus, may feel soothing for some older children.15 You can also place the clothes in the freezer for a few minutes to get them really chilled.

 Good nourishment is vital for healing the body.
 And while it can be challenging to get children to eat when they don’t feel well, there are ways to get healthy foods into their systems.
 For example, green smoothies can conceal a lot of vitamin-packed foods such as spinach.
-Those are a great option for getting your child a lot of nutrients while enjoying something cool and tasty in their mouth.16 Soft foods with protein, such as yogurt, chicken soups, and cottage cheese, are also options for nourishing their bodies.17,18
+Those are a great option for getting your child plenty of nutrients while enjoying something cool and tasty.16 Soft foods with protein, such as yogurt, chicken soups, and cottage cheese, are also options for nourishing their bodies.17,18

 If your child is struggling to tolerate smoothies, give broth a try.
-You can try warm bone, chicken, or vegetable broth as a way to get some nutrition in them.19
+You can try warm bone, chicken, or vegetable broth to help them get some nutrition.19

-For hand, foot, and mouth disease, natural remedies are fantastic.
-But there are times when you need to up the ante with your treatment options.
-Other treatment options include using acetaminophen to treat a fever or decrease pain and talking to your doctor about using medicated lollipops to help soothe mouth sores.5,13
+Supportive home remedies can be very helpful during HFMD.
+But there are times when you need to consider additional treatment options.
+Other treatment options include using acetaminophen to treat a fever or decrease pain, and talking to your doctor about using medicated lollipops to help soothe mouth sores.5,13

 Most hand, foot, and mouth cases should resolve in about a week.12,20 However, if your child continues to have symptoms after 10 days, it is important to consult their pediatrician.21 Also, the following signs warrant medical attention from your child’s provider per the CDC:1